kohanman/GitHomeworkFixErrors/homework.md

 You create a local copy of a remote repository on your computer.

 ## 6. What is a Pull Request?

- A request to for a repository owner to review and merge commits from your branch to a main branch.
+A request for a repository owner to review and merge commits from your branch to a main branch.